 Yes you will make money by investing in the stock market and saving money, but your career earnings will easily outpace this.

 For example, let’s say you are starting off your career at age 23 earning $35,000 and you get a 3% raise each year until you retire at age 65.

 If you work smart, you can achieve a 5% raise or more and dramatically increase your lifetime earnings.

 Using the same scenario above but with a 5% annual raise, you end up making $4,474,391 throughout your career.

-If you make it a point to step outside of your job description, take on additional roles, and help out your manager, you can achieve a higher than average raise.
+If you make it a point to step outside of your job description, take on additional roles, learn new skills, and help out your manager, you can achieve a higher than average raise.